Newton Park comes to the market.

 Newton, and its more recent variation Newtown, provide England with its most common place name, but, clearly, there is nothing commonplace about a recent offering from Knight Frank’s country department Grade II*-listed, Newtown Park.

-All is silence now at Newtown Park, except for the soft sounds of the cattle and horses that still graze the land.
 The house, built in 1790, restored and remodelled in 1960 and again – lavishly – in 2000, stands in solitary splendour at the end of a long, tree-lined drive.
 It boasts some 16,000sq ft of internal living space on three floors, with beautifully proportioned ground-floor reception rooms laid out for entertaining on a grand scale.

 The first floor houses eight bedrooms, seven of which have bathrooms en suite.
 There are three more bedrooms on the second floor, where a staircase leads to a striking cupola/observatory with 360-degree views over the Solent and the surrounding estate.

 93 Southmoor Road provides the perfect combination of city living and country lifestyle, ideal for those wanting to move out